 What about live music?
 Will there be any performances?

-There are several performances scheduled throughout the month, with artists offering multiple time slots and pre-recorded sessions so you can even catch a repeat performance, if you’d like!
-And, with physical distancing measures in place, artists have created their own unique and innovative takes on a musical performance.
-The Isolation Sessions digital recording showcases a project created by local performing artist Jill Raymond, as a way to create music and art together during quarantine.
-These duets cover a range of styles and feature artists from all over the world.
+There are several performances scheduled throughout the month, with some artists offering pre-recorded sessions so you can even catch a repeat performance, if you’d like!
+The Isolation Sessions is an ongoing music project spearheaded by local artist Jill Raymond to bring together musicians digitally to perform.
+The project was started in 2020 as a way to create music and art together during quarantine and is ongoing.

 Are there any interactive activities?

-There are plenty of interactive sessions and activities you can take part in.
+There are a few interactive sessions and activities you can take part in.
 Check out the Uzume Taiko Interactive Virtual Taiko Drum Workshop, where participants can participate in a live Zoom Taiko basic drills drum lesson using a DIY drum and drumsticks.
-Or, you can learn the basics of wood carving from the Richmond Wood Carvers Society in their introductory video.
+Or, you can take the kids to Richmond Library and Cultural Centre where they can take part in an interactive display of stop-motion filmmaking for Community Building Stop-Motion Fun.

 What about ART?